" My iPhone 7 Not Connecting to iTunes on Windows however many times I plug out and plug in, what should I do??"

 6. Other general iPhone not connecting to iTunes problems.

-Now click on the very problem you have and easily help yourself out.
+Now click on the very problem like iPhone won't connect to iTunes you have and easily help yourself out.

 For Mac users, when compared to iTunes for Windows, iPhone not connecting to iTunes happens less often, but it still remains a headache for many.

-But if you are running iTunes on PC, it's really wiser to choose an iPhone file manager like WinX MediaTrans to archive media files on iPhone.
+But if you are running iTunes on PC, it's really wiser to choose an iPhone file manager like WinX MediaTrans to archive media files on iPhone 7/6s/6 Plus.
 You may often run into the trouble like iTunes upgrade every time you launch it, the lengthy files syncing from iPhone 7 to iTunes 12, and iPhone 7 not showing up in iTunes Windows.

-However, you can still find solutions to your current problems through the guide below:
+However, you can still find solutions to "my iphone wont connect to itunes" through the guide below: